banuga/hello-world/README.md

 # hello-world
-Develop web applications, using php
+Develop web applications, using php, HTML and CSS.
+Not very experienced yet